TheoD20/SummaryAI/README.md

 # TextSummarizerAI

-A small AI text summarizer you can actually read and extend.
+A simple AI text summarizer you can actually read and extend.
 Mainly in python, backend is FastAPI (Uvicorn); UI is HTMX + Tailwind (CDN) + Jinja2.

+Provides HTMX UI for human use and JSON endpoints for programatic use.

 Two summarization modes:
 - Abstractive — Hugging Face Transformers (DistilBART on PyTorch CPU)